Questions and Answers to common concerns

 Q. What is the benefit of my giving being Gift Aided?

 A. The church receives from the Government 25p for every £1 you give.
 If you are a higher rate tax payer, your own tax bill is also reduced.

-Q. What is the envelope scheme?
+Q. What is the Parish Giving Scheme?

 Q. Why does the church give money to missions and other charities?